Making popcorn in an air fryer is easy, fun, and gives extraordinary results. Microwaving is also another common and fastest way to make popcorn.

-Just take the contents inside the microwave popcorn bag and use any of the above methods to cook your microwave popcorn.
+Just take the contents inside the microwave popcorn bag and use the above methods to cook your microwave popcorn.

 You can also use an air fryer.
-Though, you’ll need to use a suitable and safe microwave popcorn bag or aluminum foil inside the air popper.
+You’ll need to use a suitable and safe microwave popcorn bag or aluminum foil inside the air popper.

-So, can you put microwave popcorn in an air fryer?
-The answer remains the same; YES!
-But, pop the kernels inside the air fryer but in a suitable microwave popcorn bag.
+You put microwave popcorn in an air fryer as long as you pop kernels inside the air fryer in a suitable microwave popcorn bag.

 You can also create an aluminum foil pouch to help keep your popcorn kernels inside the air fryer.

-Make sure you pop them under regular temperature to prevent overcooking.
-The popcorn may cook for a longer time, but you’ll get remarkable and clean results.
+Make sure you pop them under average temperature to prevent overcooking.
+The popcorn may cook longer, but you’ll get remarkable and clean results.